dragonlong/Trending-in-3D-Vision/README.md

 ## Trending in 3D Vision
-The field of 3D vision is evolving like a tornado, with a lot of new ideas, applications coming out every day or week.
-But what are the driving force, what is the current overview of this field, what are the future directions to go?
-These are all the motivations behind this self-curated list, to get a sense of current SOTA methods and research trending in this exciting area.
-From this list, you may say, multiple modalities of data, various neural backbones are the major horses, or the boom of neural radiance field and differentiable rendering inspire a lot of new methods and applications, or you want to point out that self-supervision, connections with old-school topics are the real keys.
-Different people may have different opinions, thus making their own choices in this era of trending 3D vision trending.
+I first got fascinated by the beauty of 3D vision since 2015.
+After that, so many new and wonderful ideas, works have been brought into this field, and it seems so hard to catch up with this fast-evolving area today.
+This leads to the major motivation behind this paper reading list: to get a sense of current SOTA methods, and provide an overview of the research trending in the 3D vision field, mainly with deep learning.

-Here this list is just about existing possibilities, like now we have better ability to learn 3D representations/priors from different modality of data, it is possible to stack learnable primitatives together to get detailed shapes for all kinds of objects, or that we can leverage learnable depth, poses, and differentiable update with flow to handle dynamic scenes, and so on.
+From this list, you may see, various applications, multiple modalities of data, powerful neural backbones are the major working horses, or the boom of neural radiance field and differentiable rendering inspire a lot of new methods and tasks, or you want to point out that self-supervision, data-efficient learning are the critical keys.
+Different people may have different opinions, but this list is about existing possibilities in 3D vision, to which you may say 'wow, this is even possible', or 'aha, I never imagined such a method'.

 Note that this repo started as a self-collected paper list based on my own appetite, which may reflect some bias.
 Some may not be precisely categorized, for which you can raise an issue, or send a pull request.